airblue18/OS-script/README.md

-# Premium AutoScript
+# Premium OS-Script

-Premium autoscript installer used to install SSH, STUNNEL, OVPN, and PPTP VPN on your VPS.
+Premium OS-script installer used to install SSH, STUNNEL, OVPN, and PPTP VPN on your VPS.
 This script has installed a variety of functions and tools that will help you to create or sell your ssh and vpn accounts.

 ### Installation:

 - Centos 6 x86 & x64

-`yum -y update && yum -y install wget && wget https://raw.githubusercontent.com/daybreakersx/premscript/master/req/centos6.sh && chmod +x centos6.sh && ./centos6.sh && rm -f centos6.sh && history -c`
+`yum -y update && yum -y install wget && wget https://raw.githubusercontent.com/airblue/OS-script/master/req/centos6.sh && chmod +x centos6.sh && ./centos6.sh && rm -f centos6.sh && history -c`